Miftah-Fentaw/Mira-AI/README.md

 # Mira AI

-# description

-- a simple ai chatbot app built with flutter and grok API
+# a simple ai chatbot app built with flutter and grok API

 ## Screenshots